Components of the GC Flow Builder - Online Help | Zoho Desk

 Blocks are the fundamental units of the flow builder.
 A text message that you want to display, a set of options that you want the customer to choose, the step where you collect the email address or phone number, etc. are all added to the flow using appropriate blocks.

 For example, if you want to display a welcome message to the user at the beginning of the conversation, you must use a message block.
 Likewise, if you want the user to share an image or photo as part of the conversation, you must use an image block.
+There are a variety of blocks in the builder that one can choose depending on the output they want to show the end user.

-Blocks are mainly of two types:
+Blocks are of five types:

-1. Response blocks
+1. Display blocks

 2. Choice blocks